kddubey/pretrain-on-test/README.md

 [`cloud.py`](./cloud.py).
 Then update `cloud_provider_to_create_data_handlers` in
 [`run.py`](./run.py).

-You'll probably find the [`./cloud_scripts/run.sh`](./cloud_scripts/run.sh) script useful for cloud runs.
-Note that it assumes the bucket name is `pretrain-on-test-accuracies`.
+You'll probably find [`./cloud_scripts/run.sh`](./cloud_scripts/run.sh) useful for cloud runs.
+Note that it assumes that the bucket name is `pretrain-on-test-accuracies`.

 </details>